-Please contact our GIS Team at firstname.lastname@example.org to address issues, share comments, or provide additions to the database!
+Please contact our GIS Team at email@example.com to provide additions to the database or share comments.

 We respect and account for landowner privacy in the PALD.
 We remove any easement boundaries that private land protection organizations do not share publicly from any public presentation of the PALD and only include them in state level summary statistics unless explicitly given permission to share with the public.

 The PALD is a work in process.
 While we strive to make the PALD as complete and comprehensive as possible, there are known gaps in the PALD both in terms of actual easements and the attributes assigned to them.
 As the PALD is a compilation of data collected from hundreds of sources, data quality, vintage and standards differ throughout the database despite our ongoing efforts to standardize data incorporated into the PALD.